kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 All examples use some form of the `XMLHttpRequest` browser object.
 Because of this, they need to run from a web server instead of as a local file in a web browser.
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
 First, understand that `XMLHttpRequest`, or "XHR", is the heart of any AJAX code.
-With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:
+With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title="Read the WHATWG XMLHttpRequest specification">the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:

 > *"The XMLHttpRequest object is an API for fetching resources."*

 Simply put, `XMLHttpRequest` fetches, or "requests", information from a server, then places it on a web page.
 It does this "asynchronously", meaning that __XHR loads the information onto the page without needing to reload it.__

+*(Note: at the time of this tutorial's publish date, you can make synchronous request with XHR as well as synchronous requests.
+But this functionality will likely be removed from browsers in the future: <a href="https://xhr.spec.whatwg.org/#the-open()-method" target="blank" title="Read about disappearing XHR synchronous requests">read about disappearing XHR synchronous requests</a>).*

 "AJAX" stands for _Asynchronous JavaScript + XML_ but other technologies are used besides JavaScript and XML.
 The original definition described it as a group of technologies working together to manage XHR requests inside a web page.